mascaldotfr/CoRT/warstatus/stats/README.md

 This is a carbon copy of the warstatus events array.
 Please see `/warstatus/README.md`.

-While the database could be optimized, according to benchmarks, each year of events (~100000 events) is leading to an additional 300ms execution time, and a database size increase of 4MB.
-Given the linearity of the increase, that's 3 seconds in 10 years.
-Which is acceptable, given that the script has at worst 1 minute to finish.
-All this on a cheap single core SSD VPS with 512MB of RAM.
+While the database could be optimized, according to benchmarks, each year of events (~100000 events) is leading to an additional 8ms execution time, and a database size increase of 4MB.
+That's 86ms in 2033 for example.
+Which is more than acceptable, given that the script has at worst 1 minute to finish.
+All this on a cheap single core non NVME SSD VPS with 512MB of RAM, by the way.

+Events are never deleted, since anyway statistics are made from a temporary table containing only the events needed, and as mentioned above using the database as an all-time archive does not lead to an amazingly high overhead, especially that the statistics API is [static](https://www.seancdavis.com/posts/lets-talk-about-static-apis/).

-Relics events are not recorded.
+Relics events are not recorded, but will if they matter again in the invasions.

 ## Response format